liv7c/devblog/src/blog/fzf-bash-git-helpers.md

 - `sh` is the program I want to launch within the container.
 - {%raw%}`docker ps --format “{{.Names}}”`{%endraw%} lists out only the names of the containers.

-We could wrap this command in a bash function, too.
+We could wrap this command in a Bash function, too.
 There are so many useful use cases of using `fzf`.
 The sky is really the limit!

+## Complete code from this post

+You can find all the code from this post in the [fzf-git-tutorial repository](https://github.com/liv7c/fzf-git-tutorial) on Github.

 ## Conclusion

-In this blog post, we explored `fzf` and built together a couple of bash utils combining the power of `fzf` with `git`.
+In this blog post, we explored `fzf` and built together a couple of Bash utils combining the power of `fzf` with `Git`.
 We built one to check out a Git branch, being able to pick from the available local branches.
 We also looked at how to build a helper to rebase onto a commit by using `fzf` to see a list of the different commits.
 We only really brushed the surface of all the useful things we could do with `fzf`.
 I hope this blog post gives you some ideas!
+You can find all the code examples from this tutorial in the [fzf-git-tutorial repository](https://github.com/liv7c/fzf-git-tutorial).
 Like always, if you have any questions or would like to share some of your own utils, don’t hesitate to reach out on [Bluesky](https://bsky.app/profile/oliviac.dev)!

 ## Versions used in this post